Spend time collecting enough data to get a reasonably reliable picture of your customer loyalty.

 Think back to the last time you needed to buy a computer.
 If you’re an Apple user, there’s a good chance you’ll consider them again.
 You’ve had a good experience with them in the past.
 You consider them easy to use, their customer service is great and the computers last a long time.
 Even if they are slightly more expensive than the competition – you’ll probably head directly to the Apple store for your replacement computer.

 That’s because you are loyal to Apple.
-And you aren’t alone.
-Brand Keys recognized Apple as “the best representative of customer loyalty and enjoyment in laptop computers, tablets, smartphones and online music” in their 2017 Customer Loyalty Engagement Index.
-In fact, 87% of Apple’s customers are brand loyal – meaning they will continue to purchase from Apple in the future.
+In fact, 92% of Apple’s customers are brand loyal – meaning they will continue to purchase from Apple in the future.

 What is customer loyalty?

 Customer loyalty is the result of a company consistently meeting and exceeding customer expectations.
-Customers that trust the companies they do business with will be more likely to purchase again in the future.
+Another study by Rare Consulting says that 83% of customers said their brand loyalty stemmed from trust.
+In other words, loyalty is about likability and the ability to trust the product and brand.
+Customers who trust the companies they do business with will be more likely to purchase again in the future.

 Why is customer loyalty important?

 The importance of customer loyalty impacts almost every metric important to running a business.
 Without happy customers that continue to buy from you, the business won’t survive.
-New customers (as we’ll talk about below) tend to cost more to acquire, and don’t spend as much money as loyal, repeat customers.
+New customers (as we’ll talk about below) tend to cost more to acquire and don’t spend as much money as loyal, repeat customers.
 Keeping customers coming back for more is critical to business success.
-And it’s why short term profit grabs don’t work.
-Loyal customers are just better for business: they help you grow and they keep profits high.
+And it’s why short-term profit grabs don’t work.
+Loyal customers are just better for business: they help you grow and keep profits high.

 Stronger customer loyalty helps companies grow

-While it’s obvious that customers who come back to spend more money is good for business, there’s other, more subtle, benefits to loyal customers.
+While it’s obvious that customers who come back to spend more money are good for business, there are other, more subtle, benefits to loyal customers.